dkloving/CS109A_Project/docs/index.md

 It mentioned that "in science and engineering the mean is normally taken from an equal number of data on either side of a central value.
 This ensures that variations in the mean are aligned with the variations in the data rather than being shifted in time."
 Therefore, this is the approach that we used in our temporal modeling.

 ### Modeling Approach and Project Trajectory
->Include 1) a baseline model for comparison and 2) a description of your implementations beyond the baseline model.
-Briefly summarize any changes in your project goals or implementation plans you have made along the way.
-These changes are a natural part of any project, even those that seem the most straightforward at the beginning.
-The story you tell about how you arrived at your results can powerfully illustrate your process
->
->

 #### Modeling Outlier Effects
 ![png](img/outliers.png)